GLOBAL MARKETS-Shares dip, dollar back on track

 By Patrick Graham

-LONDON, Nov 10 Mixed signals on corporate earnings and global growth pushed European and Asian stock markets lower on Tuesday while the dollar made more progress, driving below $1.07 per euro for the first time since April.
+LONDON, Nov 10 Asian stock markets fell and European shares struggled to find traction on Tuesday as investors digested the fallout of the third quarter earnings season and last week's strong signals from the U.S. jobs market.

-European stock exchanges started with some cautious gains before inching back into the red, and Wall Street looked set to open lower as investors bet the U.S. Federal Reserve would raise interest rates next month.
+More than 1 percent falls in Hong Kong and South Korea led Asian markets to one-month lows as the prospect of a rise in U.S. borrowing costs and slower world growth haunted developing markets.

-More than 1 percent falls in Hong Kong and South Korea led Asian markets to one-month lows as the prospect of a rise in U.S. borrowing costs hit developing markets.
+European stock exchanges started with some cautious gains before inching back into the red, and the euro was back on the defensive as investors bet the U.S. Federal Reserve would move next month, driving the dollar broadly higher.

 "People are a little nervous because the macro signals are so mixed," said Andy Sullivan, a portfolio manager with Swiss investment firm GL Financial Group.